ADJ189/Session-clock/CONTRIBUTING.md

 3. Redeploy.
 A provider with no secret configured returns a clear "not configured" error and the app falls back to its manual token-paste option, so nothing breaks if you skip this.

+Google's in-app card is the one exception to "one app per deployment, configured by whoever runs it": since it genuinely lets a visitor register and use *their own* Google Cloud project instead of the site's, its "use your own app" form asks for both a Client ID **and** Client Secret (Google's Web-application client type issues a secret — there's no PKCE-only public-client option that still allows an arbitrary HTTPS redirect URI).
+That secret is sent once, straight through the same stateless proxy function, and otherwise lives only in that visitor's own browser.
+Notion/GitHub/Todoist/Linear don't offer this per-visitor option at all — their in-app forms always target whatever single app this deployment has configured via step 2 above.

 For local dev without Pages Functions running, use `npx wrangler pages dev dist` instead of plain `vite preview` so `/api/*` routes resolve —